 I am a Registered Psychologist (#866) in Vancouver, British Columbia, who worked at BC Children’s Hospital for almost three decades.
 Eleven years were spent as Clinical Director of the hospital’s Provincial Specialized Eating Disorders Program for Children & Adolescents.

 I grew up in Toronto, and knew from an early age that I wanted to be a psychologist.
 However, music was also an important part of my life, and in addition to psychology I was interested in the broader issues of consciousness and human potential, and I completed an Honours Bachelor of Science degree.

-Over the past few years I have become very interested in how to treat aspects of trauma in my clients, which often seemed to include experiences of bullying and betrayals in personal relationships.
-This has involved training in Self Regulation Therapy (SRT), a somatically-oriented psychotherapy that aims to help the individual to discharge excessive activation in their nervous system resulting from these original, traumatic experiences.
+Over the past few years I have become very interested in how to treat aspects of mild to moderate trauma in my clients, which often seemed to include experiences of bullying and betrayals in personal relationships.
+This has involved training in Self Regulation Therapy (SRT), a somatically-oriented psychotherapy that aims to help the individual to discharge excessive activation in their nervous system resulting from traumatic experiences.
 More recently, I have completed an immersion course in Accelerated Experiential Dynamic Psychotherapy, an approach that has helped to further integrate and extend my work.

 This work has been coupled with integrating research from a diverse body of literature, including the neurosciences, developmental psychology, interpersonal neurobiology, mindfulness and spirituality, Eastern traditions in psychology, the field of non-duality, and the positive psychology movement and the impetus towards human potential rather than diagnostic labeling and the development of pathologizing narratives about people.
 I immensely enjoy the work that I do.